xactai/ELI-ALPR/README.md

-# ELI-ALPR on Paperswithcode with SoA YOLO in Darknet</p>
+# ELI-ALPR on PapersWithCode with SoA YOLO in Darknet</p>

 ------------